-In this third post about applying agile principles at FutureLearn, Tessa Cooper, Director of People and Culture, talks about how you should identify, understand and collaborate with your ‘customers’.
+In this third post about applying agile principles at FutureLearn, Tessa Cooper, Director of People and Culture, looks at Customer Collaboration.
+Including how you should identify, understand and collaborate with your ‘customers’.

 Before you read this you might want to read the first couple of posts: